 A Breakdown of the Most Widely Respected Interior Design Certifications

-The designers I’ve worked with over the last several years come from various educational backgrounds.
+Since I started working with interior designers in 2017, I have met designers with various educational backgrounds.
 Some have had Bachelor's and/or Master’s degrees in interior design, some have been licensed architects, some have 2-year design degrees, and others have a degree in business or some other field.

-Not to mention that formally trained or not, when it comes to running the day-to-day operations and providing an elevated client experience, that’s an entirely separate topic that likely isn’t covered within most interior design degree programs anyway.
+Not to mention that formally trained or not, when it comes to running the day-to-day operations of an interior design business and providing an elevated client experience, that’s an entirely separate topic that isn’t covered within most interior design degree programs anyway.

 There really is no one prescribed pathway for getting started as a residential interior designer.
 And if you ask a lot of designers how they got to where they are today, you’ll hear a wide range of answers about the different paths to their success.

-Most designers will tell you that learning never stops.
+But one thing is true: all interior designers will tell you the learning never stops.
 And contrary to what HGTV would have the general population believe, with their one-day full house renovation and furniture design projects, interior design is a broad and complex profession, where no one can ever achieve true mastery over all aspects.

-New material technology means that designers need to learn about new products and their attributes and applications all the time.
-Emerging and evolving software programs require designers to hone their skills over and over again.
-Maybe a newer designer focuses on certain kinds of projects, but with more experience broadens his or her horizons to include more complex undertakings.
+New material technology means interior designers need to learn about new products and their attributes and applications all the time.
+Emerging and evolving software programs require interior designers to hone their skills over and over again.
+Updates to building codes mean interior designers have to stay up-to-date on codes requirements in their specific jurisdictions.
+Maybe a newer interior designer focuses on certain kinds of projects, but with more experience can broaden his or her horizons to include more complex undertakings.

-Regardless, there is always an opportunity to learn something (that is when you need to; I’m not talking about information consumption without applying what you’ve learned).
+Regardless, there is always an opportunity to learn something (that is, learning something when you need to; I’m not talking about random and constant information consumption without applying what you’ve learned).

 Below is a listing of the most well-established and widely respected certifications for interior designers, so you can decide whether pursuing any would be helpful to your professional development.